gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

     1. Use the [API] provided by the [prometheus-operator] and create Go structs.

 1. Deploy the [prometheus-operator] and its CRDs.
-It is not clear what the best way to deploy this is yet.
-It could be similar to how the Vertical Pod Autoscaler is [deployed][vpa].
-The [prometheus-operator] can also be a modularized component similar to the VPA.
+These components can be deployed via `ManagedResources`.
+The operator itself and some other components outlined in the GEP will be deployed in a new namespace called `monitoring`.
 The CRDs for the [prometheus-operator] and the operator itself can be found [here][prom-crd-bundle].
 This step is a prerequisite for all other steps.

 2. Shoot monitoring - Gardener will create a monitoring stack similar to the current one with the [prometheus-operator] custom resources.